unicode-org/icu4x/ffi/diplomat/cpp/docs/source/provider_ffi.rst

         When compiling the Rust library, set the ``ICU4X_FFI_BAKED_ROOT`` environment variable to the baked data folder.

-        If no data is supplied, this behaves like an empty provider.
+        If build.rs is used, this will default to an empty provider.

     .. cpp:function:: diplomat::result<std::monostate, ICU4XError> fork_by_key(ICU4XDataProvider& other)